 Read more

 The Uzbekistan Shipwreck on the West Coast TrailThe Uzbekistan was a steel steamship of 2569 tons.
-Built in 1937 in France and became a shipwreck in Graveyard of the Pacific on April 1st, 1943.
+Built in 1937 in France and became a shipwreck on April 1st, 1943.
 A Russian ship, the Uzbekistan was part of the lend-lease program during World War II, where the US shipped war materials to Russia.
 She left Portland for Seattle to pick up a load of war materials destined for Vladivostok.

 Read more